schneems/let_it_go/README.md

 ## TODO

-- Count number of string literals * method calls instead of just method calls for methods that can take multiple string literals.
-- Display counts grouped by file then by line/method
-- Implicit methods i.e. 1 + 1 and [1] << 2
-- Global operators != && ==
+- Global operators != && == (maybe it's good enough to only track calls to string)
+- Watch receivers such as "foo".eq(variable)